sguox002/leetcode/leetcode-all.md

 just simulate the process, using vector or set to store the index ->>

-<<-885	Spiral Matrix III    		70.0%	Medium
-give a 2d grid with R rows and C columns, start with (r0,c0), goes clockwise. it goes 1R,1D,2L,2U,3R..... out of boundary just ignore. simulate the process
-->>

-<<-59 Spiral matrix II.
-generate nxn matrix using spiral order (shrinking size) use 4 boundaries.
-->>

-<<54 Spiral Matrix
-traverse the matrix in spiral order (using 4 bounaries) ->>

-<<-900	RLE Iterator    		54.8%	Medium
-run length encoding iterator.
-prefix sum on the element count and do binary search.
-->>

-<<-915	Partition Array into Disjoint Intervals    		45.7%	Medium
-partition into left and right, so that left[i]<=right[j] for any i,j. left max and rmin.
-->>

-<<-926	Flip String to Monotone Increasing    		52.7%	Medium
-give a 01 string, you can flip 1 to 0 or 0 to 1.
-return the min number of flips to make it monotonic increasing. count left 1s and right 0s.
-->>

 <<-927	Three Equal Parts    		34.2%	Hard
 binary array, find the index i,j divide into 3 equal parts. count 1's pattern, leading zero does not matter, but trailing matters.
 ->>

 <<-942	DI String Match    		73.2%	Easy	->>

 <<-941	Valid Mountain Array    		32.3%	Easy
 climb and meet at the peak.
 ->>